charliecalvert/CloudNotes/Assignments/Git/GitIgnoreTest.md

     mkdir ~/temp

-Now navigate to that directory and clone your repository with command similar to this:
+Now navigate to that directory and clone your repository with a command similar to this:

     cd ~/temp
     git clone git@github.com:your-github-user-name/prog272-lastname-2019.git

-You can find the exact URL on GitHub.
+You can find the exact URL for your repository on GitHub, or find it by issuing this command in the working version of your repostory: **git remote -v**.

+## Finding Files

-Now navigate into your repository and see if you can find any files that should not have been checked in.
+Navigate into your temp version of your repository and see if you can find any files that should not have been checked in.
 If you find them, remove them the **git rm [FILE NAME]** or **git rm -r [DIRECTORY NAME]** command.
 The first removes an individual file, the second a directory.

-## Finding Files

 In Linux, we can use the **find** command to look for files or directories.
 For instance, here is how to look for a file called **bundle.js** across all projects in your directory.
 Run the command from the root of your repository: